-When someone searches at a search engine, the conventional approach a search engine might take is to try to find pages that contain the keywords searched for, and rank and serve them in an order which combines a relevancy score for each of the pages with some kind of importance metric, such as a PageRank Score.
+When someone searches at a search engine, the conventional approach a search engine might take is to try to find pages that contain the keywords searched for, and rank and serve them in an order which combines an information retrieval relevance score for each of the pages with some kind of importance metric, such as a PageRank Score.
 There are times when Google may then rerank search results based on other signals being involved.

 This list contains links to a number of patent applications and a few papers involving ways to rerank search results.
-Most of these were published after the creation of my previous reranking list.
+Most of these were published after the creation of my previous reranking search results post.

 The approaches in some may overlap a little with some on the previous list in terms of topics covered, but these are new documents discussing how search results might get reranked.

 Some of the methods described here may not presently get used, but it might not hurt to think about them.

 1. Desktop Search Influenced by the Contents of an Active Window

 Granted on Tuesday, this Google patent describes how a search of the Web may get altered based upon an active document, such as a text document or email or IM message, in an open window on a person’s computer at the time that they are searching while using a desktop search application.
 That is a compelling reason to rerank search results because it is very timely information.

 2. Expanded and Adjacent Queries from User Logs

 Another recent patent filing, from Microsoft, takes a look at user query sessions log files.
 It looks at the terms used in a query and takes aggregated queries of others who have used the same search terms along with other words in their queries to create rewritten queries.